Goran Navojec: Television

 Navojec starred in Naša mala klinika, the first Croatian sitcom television series, as dr. Toni Grgeč.
 The series ran on Nova TV from 2004 to 2007.
 He also portrayed Dudo Kosmički in Odmori se, zaslužio si, a comedy series that was broadcast on HRT from 2016 to 2013.
 Since 2020, Navojec stars as the titular character in HRT's comedy series Mrkomir Prvi.

 Aside from his acting roles, Navojec has been one of the team captains on HRT's game shows television series Volim Hrvatsku since 2012.
 Since 2014, Navojec has been the recurring main judge on Tvoje lice zvuči poznato, the Croatian edition of Your Face Sounds Familiar, which is broadcast on Nova TV.

 Voice acting

-His robust, distinct bass-baritone voice has landed him prolific roles within voice-work for numerous Croatian-language dubs of animated features and radio dramas.
+He has a distinct bass-baritone voice and has done voice-work for numerous Croatian-language dubs of animated features and radio dramas.
 He has voiced Mr. Ray in the Finding Nemo franchise (2003–2016), Junior in Home on the Range (2004), Boog in Open Season (2006), Bad Bill in Rango (2011) and Bomb in The Angry Birds Movies (2016, 2019).